Fancy dance: Description

 Men's fancy dance is flashy, colorful and highly energetic.
 It requires strength and stamina and is usually performed by younger men and boys.
 The drum can play a medium war beat, a ruffle, crow hop, and a fast beat.
 It is always expected that a fancy dancer should do a pose at each end of the beat.
 Some might do splits or stop in mid-air.
 Male fancy dancers typically wear brightly colored regalia.
 Twin feather bustles are one of the hallmarks of modern fancy dance regalia, along with a beaded bodice, leggings or breech cloth and side tabs (most popular), bells just below the knees, Icelandic sheep hair or also known as "Goats", moccasins, a roach with two feathers (Most wear a roach rocker which rocks the feathers with the dancer's movements), beaded cuffs, beaded headband, and other feathered or beaded accouterments.
 The regalia often has a fringe of many colors.
 The old style regalia is making a comeback.

 The women's fancy shawl dance represents the opening of a cocoon when the butterfly emerges.
 The shawl is usually the most extravagant piece.
 The fringed shawls are colorful and flashy, often featuring embroidery or ribbon work.
 The fringe on the shawl have a movement that coincides with the dancer.
 The dancers usually wear beaded or appliqued designs, and beaded hairpieces.
 Chokers, earrings, bracelets, and eagle plumes are usually worn as well.
 Elaborate moccasins and leggings complete the regalia.
 The practice of women's fancy shawl dance is far more recent than that of Men's Fancy Dance.
-It wasn't until fancy dance had existed for several decades that women began to participate.
+It was not until fancy dance had existed for several decades that women began to participate.